top of page

 Brandon Bornancin started Seamless.AI to disrupt an entire industry.
 Seamless.AI organizes the world’s contacts and makes them universally accessible and useful — it makes creating profitable relationships and new revenue seamless.

 By 2022 the company had exhibited solid traction but hadn’t unleashed its full potential.
 Bornancin went looking for funding alternatives that would enable the business to accelerate growth — without giving up equity — and prime the business for long-term success.
-He discovered Lighter Capital and revenue-based financing.
+He discovered Lighter Capital's non-dilutive financing.

 How To Get Funding for Your AI Startup

-As Bornancin puts it, non-dilutive debt funding is a faster, more cost-effective way to grow a startup.
-It’s a founder-friendly funding option readily available to qualified AI startups that need extra fuel, particularly in a fickle VC funding environment.
+As Bornancin puts it, non-dilutive debt funding is a faster, more cost-effective way to grow an early-stage AI startup.
+It’s a founder-friendly funding option readily available to qualified startups that need extra fuel, particularly in a fickle VC funding environment.

 Venture capital is one of the first funding sources many founders go to, but giving up too much equity too soon can result in owning 5% of the company — or losing it entirely.
 Non-dilutive funding minimizes early-stage equity dilution so founders can maximize their growth and ownership value upon exiting.